nomadcoders/nomflix-materials/tableOfContents.md

   - Learn how to use Vanilla JavaScript to make HTML interactive.
   - Overview of the most common patterns and best practices to work with JS and HTML.
-  - Learn how to make your code better by setting up ESLint.
+  - Web APIs: Local Storage, Geolocation, Audio API, Google Maps.
-  - Practice / Homework: To Do List.
+  - Practice / Homework: TBA.
   - Q&A.

 - **Day Four**:

   - Overview of the Nomflix project, scope, requirements and tools.
+  - We will modify Webpack to be able to handle different environments (production / development).
-  - Practice: We will build a small video player using HTML5 and ES6.
+  - Live coding: Netflix Coverflow effect using ES6.
+We will build a small video player using HTML5 and ES6.
+  - Learn how we can upload the production ready site to now.sh and Github Pages.
-  - Homework: Implement the header and home page video of Netflix / Open an account in [now.sh](https://zeit.co/now).
+  - Homework: Implement the home page video of Netflix / Open an account in [now.sh](https://zeit.co/now).
   - Q&A.

 ---